bernie-skipole/indi/docs/source/usage/functions.rst

     mqtttoredis('indi_client01', mqtt_host, redis_host, blob_folder=BLOBS)

-The blocking function mqtttoredis converts the INDI data received via MQTT to redis stored data, which again is served by the indiredis client running in its own thread.
+The blocking function mqtttoredis converts the INDI data received via MQTT to redis stored data, which is served by the indiredis client running in its own thread.
+Again this server would need the indi-mr and the paho-mqtt packages installing.

+The indi-mr package provides the function mqtttoredis, note it has further arguments subscribe_list and log_lengths which may be usefull, refer to the indi-mr documentation for details.

 Web client limitation